alaghu/handsup/README.md

 to learn Ruby (using classes, accessor methods which are all new concepts to me) using test driven Development.

-I relied heavily on rubocop, and the following tools.
+I relied heavily on <a href="https://github.com/bbatsov/rubocop" target="_blank">
+rubocop</a>, and the following tools.

 <a href="https://travis-ci.org/alaghu/handsup" target="_blank"><img src="https://travis-ci.org/alaghu/handsup.svg?branch=master"></a>